stefanpenner/ember-state-services/README.md

 ### Collaborators:

 * services: singletons which maintain and issue out sessions to consumers
-* sessions: non-singletons, typically key'd to a model which provide ephmeral state.
+* sessions: non-singletons, typically key'd to a model which provide ephemeral state.

 ## Usage